RiverReports logo

 • Forceps/hemostats: For barbless hook removal

-Washington steelhead regulations are complex and strictly enforced.
-WDFW implemented significant changes for the 2025-26 season following NOAA's moderate extinction risk assessment.
+Washington steelhead regulations are complex, strictly enforced, and change frequently.
+WDFW implemented significant changes for the 2025-26 season following NOAA's November 2024 moderate extinction risk assessment for Olympic Peninsula steelhead.
+Always verify current regulations on the WDFW website or Fish Washington app before any trip.

 General Rules